Topological-Graph Dependencies and Scaling Properties of a Heuristic Qubit-Assignment Algorithm: Results

-\cref{nonlinear-seq1-results}a shows that our greedy heuristic's success rate can approach the brute-force mapper's for $4$-qubit interaction graphs, no matter how much nonlinearity is added; indeed, it is observed that even a quantum algorithm representing a $K_{4}$ interaction graph can be effectively mapped to the $3 \times 3$ lattice coupling graph in our simulations.
-In contrast, \cref{nonlinear-seq1-results}b and \cref{nonlinear-seq1-results}c depict performance decreases for our heuristic optimization as more and more nonlinear edges are added to the interaction graph; \cref{nonlinear-seq1-results}c, however, is unique in that the performance of the heuristic mapping algorithm achieves roughly analogous performance to that of the trivial mapping algorithm, until finally, after $18$ nonlinear edges have been added, a "critical point" is reached.
-We define this critical point to be the point at which the heuristic mapping algorithm's success rate matches that of the trivial mapping algorithm's.
-This behavior is not witnessed in the $6$-qubit interaction graphs; indeed, although the $6$-qubit benchmarks do exhibit steadily-decaying performance, our results indicate that this tendency is more prevalent with larger quantum circuits, such as the $8$-qubit benchmarks.
+\cref{fig7}a shows that our HQAA's success rate can approach the BFAA's for $4$-qubit IGs, no matter how many cyclic chords are added; indeed, it is observed that even a quantum algorithm representing a $K_{4}$ IG can be effectively assigned to the $3 \times 3$ lattice CG in our simulations.
+In contrast, \cref{fig7}b and \cref{fig7}c depict performance decreases for our heuristic optimization as more and more cycle-like edges are added to the IG; \cref{fig7}c, however, is unique in that the performance of the HQAA achieves roughly analogous performance to that of the TAA, until finally, after $18$ cycle-like edges have been added, a "critical point" is reached.
+We define this critical point to be the point at which the HQAA's success rate matches that of the TAA's.
+This behavior is not witnessed in the $6$-qubit IGs; indeed, although the $6$-qubit benchmarks do exhibit steadily-decaying performance, our results indicate that this tendency is more prevalent with larger quantum circuits, such as the $8$-qubit benchmarks.

-The breadth-first benchmarks of Sequence II exhibit a different trend from the first-sequence interaction graphs. \cref{nonlinear-seq1-results}d largely appears to agree with \cref{nonlinear-seq1-results}b; however, the second-sequence interaction graphs in \cref{nonlinear-seq1-results}e exhibit much worse heuristic mapping success rates, compared to the first-sequence alternatives.
-In point of fact, the critical point occurs much more quickly while following Sequence II.
-Approximately $18$ nonlinear edges were added in the depth-first analysis of Sequence I; in contrast, the point wherein the heuristic mapper's success rate is equal to that of the trivial mapper's is observed after approximately $7$-$8$ nonlinear edges have been added from Sequence II (breadth-first).
+The breadth-first benchmarks of Sequence II exhibit a distinct trend from the first-sequence IGs.
+Although \cref{fig7}d largely appears to agree with \cref{fig7}b, the second-sequence IGs in \cref{fig7}e exhibit much worse HQAA success rates, compared to the first-sequence alternatives.
+In point of fact, the critical point appears sooner in our simulations while following Sequence II.
+Approximately $18$ cycle-like edges were added in the depth-first analysis of Sequence I; in contrast, the point wherein the HQAA's success rate is equal to that of the TAA's is observed after approximately $7$-$8$ cycle-like edges have been added from Sequence II (breadth-first).